dduneau/website/content/publication/MEPS2005/index.md

 ---
-title: "Ecology of populations parasitically modified&#58 a case study from a gammarid (Gammarus insensibilis)-trematode (Microphallus papillorobustus) system"
+title: "Ecology of populations parasitically modified: a case study from a gammarid (Gammarus insensibilis)-trematode (Microphallus papillorobustus) system"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here